 The mission of the program is to develop healthcare professionals to be leaders in the future of healthcare throughout rural Ecuador.
 Rurality is important because most training programs exist in urban centers with a focus on urban populations and their corresponding culture.
 Rural populations are distinct economically, anthropologically, politically, and socially.
 Approximately half the Ecuadorian population lives in rural areas.

 Each Monday the group meets in Quito at the PUCE (Catholic University) to discuss topics mentioned below.
-During the third year, residents are required to complete a graduate thesis on a topic germain to Family Medicine.
+During the third year, residents are required to complete a graduate thesis on a topic germane to Family Medicine.

 The three year program consists of alternating 2 month rotations in PVM and Quito.